 Social anxiety is one of the several types of anxieties found among toddlers.
-While some shyness in a social situation is okay, social anxiety could lead to various signs usually not seen when the toddler is only self-conscious.
+While some shyness in a social situation is okay, social anxiety could lead to various signs you can notice in your child.

 In this post, we tell you the causes, signs, and ways to deal with toddlers’ social anxiety.